What exactly is the metaverse?

 These can all help protect you from viruses and identity theft threats.
-They are the security basics that everyone should know about, but more importantly, when diving into the digital life of metaverses.
+They are the security basics everyone should know, more importantly, when diving into the digital life of metaverses.

 There are still many issues, but the legal framework around metaverses and data protection is pretty sound.
-Yet, users have to be clear about their rights in the metaverse-based life and how their information and data moves within the metaverse companies they are trusting.
+Yet, users must be clear about their rights in the metaverse-based life and how their information and data move within the metaverse companies they trust.

 “Our company builds technology around people and their relationships because nothing beats being together.
-The metaverse is the next evolution of social technology“- wrote the Meta team on their Medium blog page about the creation of their newest inversion.
+The Metaverse is the next evolution of social technology,”– wrote the Meta team.

-While their announcement didn’t include instantaneous changes to the Facebook we know, the current state of technology isn’t prepared for a whole metaverse experience to become a part of everyone’s daily life.
+While their announcement didn’t include instantaneous changes to the Facebook we know, the current state of technology needs to prepare for a whole metaverse experience.
 But with Facebook’s foot on the gas, the industries are paying attention and re-prioritizing development towards AI and VR.

-The objective of the metaverse is for people to interact with each other.
-There can be shopping, learning, gaming, and the possibility to do different activities in different places that physically aren’t possible to be or don’t exist outside.
+The objective of the Metaverse is for people to interact with each other.
+There can be shopping, learning, gaming, and the possibility to do different activities in different places that aren’t possible to be in or don’t exist outside.

 Many industries have joined the Metaverse wave since Mark Zuckerberg’s announcement.
 Check our Medium thoughts on how the Fashion industry is one of the more evident examples of this!

 While Meta presents its Meta Quest Pro for $1500, you can still experience the metaverse idea for much (much) less through Sandbox, Mirandus, and Decentraland, to name a few.
 So don’t be afraid to try it.
 Find the one that might be more appealing or interesting for you and give it a chance to either find your community, try a new commerce way or just play a game.